 The Government's partnership with recreational fishers continues to flourish to the mutual benefit of the fishers themselves and our fishing environment.
 The government is committed to improving the productivity and sustainability of Victoria's recreational fisheries for current and future generations.

 The government is also committed to:

-- ensuring recreational fishers are told what their licence fees are spent on, and are given a say in determining that expenditure; and,
+- ensuring recreational fishers are informed about what their licence fees are spent on, and are given a say in determining that expenditure; and,

 - producing local, area-based management plans under a more coordinated approach to fisheries management

-In the 2002/03 financial year, revenue from the sale of Recreational Fishing Licences (RFL) was approved for disbursement to more than 50 Recreational Fishing Grant Program (RFGP) projects designed to improve Victoria's recreational fishing.
-Over $1.7 million was allocated to projects to construct new fishing platforms and fish cleaning facilities, provide information signs, improve fish habitat and enhance fish stocking, develop and deliver recreational fisheries related education, information and training programs, and to conduct recreational fisheries research.
-I also made a commitment to disburse up to an additional $299,000 to projects that extend into the 2004/05, and up to additional $153,000 to projects that extend into the 2005/06 financial year.
-This is total funding of approximately $2.1 million over three years.
+In the 2003/04 financial year, almost $1 million of revenue derived from the sale of Recreational Fishing Licences (RFL) was approved for disbursement to 40 Recreational Fishing Grant Program (RFGP) projects designed to improve Victoria's recreational fishing.
+The disbursements will fund the construction new fishing platforms and fish cleaning facilities, improve fish habitat and enhance fish stocking, develop and deliver recreational fisheries-related education, information and training programs, and recreational fisheries research projects.
+An additional $298,000 has recently been approved for disbursement to three recreational fisheries information projects, and five recreational fisheries research projects that extend into 2004/05.

-Recreational Fishing Licence (RFL) Trust Account funds will continue to become available through the Recreational Fishing Grants Program to fund projects that improve recreational fishing in the following four project categories -
+Recreational Fishing Licence (RFL) Trust Account funds will continue to become available through the annual Recreational Fishing Grant Program to fund projects that improve recreational fishing in the following four project categories: